-Year Year ended June 30, Change
+Fiscal year Change

-2019 2020 2020 \$ %
+2019 2020 \$ %

-(in the
+(in the ousands)

 Income tax benefit (expense) \$7,806 \$ (353) \$(8,159) (105)%

 Income tax expense was \$0.4 million for fiscal year 2020 compared to an income tax benefit of \$7.8 million recorded during fiscal year 2019.
 Our income tax benefit during fiscal year 2019 was primarily attributable to a partial release of the valuation allowance against our deferred tax assets in the U.S. due to acquisitions that were completed during the year.
 The valuation allowance release was the result of net deferred tax liabilities originating from the acquisitions that were an available source of income to realize a portion of our deferred tax assets.